Ralph Nader Says Mitch McConnell Might Vote To Convict Donald Trump To Save GOP

 "We should break completely with Trump and his uncontrollable, delusional, hardcore extremists dedicated to 'civil war,' that the Department of Homeland Security has deemed the 'leading domestic terrorist' threat," he wrote.

-As The Inquisitr reported, McConnell is allegedly fearful of corporate America’s response to the Capitol riots, which pushed many of the largest corporate GOP donors to sever ties with lawmakers who continued to oppose President Joe Biden’s victory after the riots.

-Nader used his op-ed to highlight the “frightened corporate CEOs” who have severed ties with some lawmakers and pointed to a recent New York Times article that spotlighted FBI investigations into some GOP legislators.
+Nader used his op-ed to highlight these "frightened corporate CEOs" and pointed to a recent New York Times article that spotlighted FBI investigations into some GOP legislators.

 "Such is the swirling mind of Mitch McConnell these days," Nader wrote at the conclusion of his piece.